bob-dinger/Texas_Indicators/government/Ranking on Mercatus Center State Fiscal Rankings/report.md

-# Govtech index
+# Fiscal Sustainability

 Ranking on Mercatus Center State Fiscal Rankings

 ## Government Functioning

-### Goal: Customer service
+### Goal: Broad, stable revenue base

-Texas people and businesses can access the public services they want and need through user-centric channels
+Texas people and businesses contribute taxes and fees to meet strategic needs and remain competitive as we grow and change

 ### Type: Primary indicator